Celestial marriage: In the LDS Church

 In the 19th century, the term “celestial marriage” was essentially synonymous with polygamy (called plural marriage), which many leaders taught was required for exaltation in the highest degree of the celestial kingdom.
 New polygamous unions were publicly discontinued in the LDS Church with the 1890 Manifesto (though sealings did continue), the 1904 Second Manifesto, and the 1933 Third Manifesto.
 Existing plural marriages continued into the mid-20th century.
 The term “celestial marriage” is still used in the polygamous sense by some Mormon fundamentalist denominations which branched from the LDS Church.

-In the LDS Church today, both men and women may enter a celestial marriage with only one living partner at a time.
-A man may be sealed to more than one woman if his wife dies; he may then enter another celestial marriage and be sealed to both the living wife and the deceased wife (or wives).
+In the LDS Church today, a man may enter a celestial marriage and be sealed to multiple women: if he divorces his most recent wife he must receive a sealing clearance, if his most recent wife dies however he does not need a sealing clearance to be sealed to another woman.
+A man may be sealed to a deceased wife if she was not sealed to another man, or all her husbands are deceased, he must also receive written consent from his current wife if she is alive.
+A woman on the other hand may only be sealed to one husband at a time, and if she divorces, she must receive a cancellation of that sealing (even if he dies) before being sealed to another man during her lifetime.
+A living woman who is not currently married or sealed to another man may be sealed to a deceased husband from whom she was divorced in life.
+She must first receive signed consent from her former husband’s widow (if there is one).
+Sealing cancellations and sealing clearences both must be granted by the First Presidency.

 Many Latter-day Saints believe that all these sealings will be valid in the eternities, allowing the husband and all sealed wives to live together in the celestial kingdom.
 In 1998, the LDS Church changed its policy and now allows women to be sealed to more than one man after her death, though not simultaneously while living.
 A woman may be sealed to only one husband at a time while alive, and may only be sealed to subsequent partners after she has died.
 Proxy sealings, like proxy baptisms, are offered to the person in the afterlife.
 According to church teachings, the celestial marriage covenant, as with other covenants, requires the continued righteousness of the couple to remain in effect after this life.
 If only one remains righteous, that person is promised a righteous eternal companion in eternity.